California General Education Transfer Curriculum (Cal-GETC), Certificate of Achievement

 - Courses listed in more than one area shall not be certified in more than one area, except combined lecture/lab science courses.

 - Credit will not be awarded for both the honors and regular versions of a course.
-Credit will be awarded only for the first course completed.
+Credit will be awarded only for the first course completed with a grade of "C" or better.

 - Only coursework from a regionally accredited institution may be applied to Cal-GETC.